Perioperative Nutrition

 The Albumin Myth

-Whilst a low serum albumin is associated with poorer surgical outcomes there is a common misunderstanding that low serum albumin reflects nutritional state.
+Whilst a low serum albumin is associated with poorer surgical outcomes, there is a common misunderstanding that low serum albumin reflects nutritional status.
 It does not.

-A low serum albumin reflects either chronic inflammation, protein losing enteropathy, proteinuria, or hepatic dysfunction, but does not reflect malnutrition (as witnessed by the fact that patients with severe anorexia nervosa have a normal serum albumin).
+A low serum albumin typically reflects chronic inflammation, protein-losing enteropathy, proteinuria, or hepatic dysfunction, but not malnutrition – as evidenced by the fact that patients with severe anorexia nervosa often have a normal serum albumin.

-The concept of a ‘period of pre-operative feeding to improve the albumin’ is incorrect and unachievable, and it is the underlying cause of the low albumin that should be treated rather than simply feeding the patient.
+The concept of a ‘period of pre-operative feeding to improve the albumin’ is incorrect and unachievable.
+It is the underlying cause of the low albumin that should be addressed, rather than simply feeding the patient.

 Intra-Operative Nutrition